 The Budget speech by the Finance Minister, Abul Maal Abdul Muhith, on 10th June, 2010, touched upon Health and Family Welfare in the 139th paragraph; it clearly indicates health sector unfortunately is not a priority sector, not even the health service delivery to the people.
 The neo-liberal paradigm denies that government has responsibility to ensure health service delivery 'free of cost' to the people.
 The introductory remarks of the Finance Minister were pathetically dry on this vital sector which is important not only for soc

-	Farmers of Nayakrishi Andolon and members of UBINIG jointly organised a protest rally against Bt Brinjal.
-Bangladesh Agriculture Research Institute (BARI) trying to get approval fromthe government for cultivation and commercial release based on inadequate, incomplete and unethical research practice undermining strict adherece of 'preacuationeruy principle' during field trial necessery to protect environment and all life form forms including human beings from the potential environmental and health effects of the genetically modified crops.
+Farmers of Nayakrishi Andolon and members of UBINIG jointly organised a protest rally against Bt Brinjal after Bangladesh Agriculture Research Institute (BARI) was trying to get approval from the government for cultivation and commercial release based on inadequate, incomplete and unethical research practice.
+They are undermining strict adherece of 'preacuationeruy principle' during field trial necessery to protect environment and all life forms including human beings from the potential environmental and health effects of the genetically modified crops.

 UBINIG publications.
 To know more please contact UBINIG (Policy Research for Development Alternative).
 To order books:` Narigrantha Prabartana